jorsholm/taxclass/coi/data_raw/README.md

 For constrained phylogenetic trees, it is possible to root the tree between Insecta and	Arachnida.
 However, unconstrained algorithms may not reconstruct these groups as monophyletic, so it is necessary to have an outgroup which is a single sequence.
-We use the *Caenorhabditis elegans* reference genome for this purpose; download from
+We use COI from the *Caenorhabditis elegans* reference genome for this purpose; download from
 <https://www.ncbi.nlm.nih.gov/nuccore/NC_001328.1?report=fasta&from=7845&to=9422>
 as `Caenorhabditis_elegans_cox1_refseq.fasta`.